 How Are B2B Sales Different from B2C Sales?

 In contrast to business-to-business selling, B2C sales refer to business-to-customer sales—when a company sells products or services directly to consumers.

 A few examples of B2C selling include:

-- A sales representative selling a gym membership
+- A sales representative selling a gym membership to a person

-- A grocery store selling groceries
+- A grocery store selling groceries to the public

-- Retail stores selling a range of goods
+- Retail stores selling a range of goods to consumers

 B2C selling strategies can include using marketing campaigns to provoke an emotional response from the buyer, using social media influencers to create a connection with the buyer, and hosting contests.

 B2B sales techniques require marketing strategies which are usually directed to a company’s specific requirements.

 Let’s delve into 10 B2B strategies you can use to increase your sales.